Raghul94/Packet-Analyzer/README.md

 # Packet-Analyzer
-Program that sniffs and analyzes Ethernet Packets
+Program that sniffs and analyzes Ethernet Frames